telosnetwork/docs/evm/comparing-telos-to-other-evm-chains.md

 ### Decentralization

-Telos is a fair distribution chain.
+Telos is a fair-distribution chain.
 The original TLOS token distribution was made as wide as possible to ensure that Telos blockchain stays conflict-free and community-led effort.
 [More information about the fair distribution model is in the original Telos whitepaper](https://resources.telosfoundation.io/telos_white_paper_7_17.pdf).

 ![How the Telos genesis block was formed from EOS genesis block by doing a haircut on whale investors](../.gitbook/assets/image%20%282%29.png)